balOS/quartz/content/C- User behavior within a well-designed choice architecture can be a signal of preferences.md

 ---
-title: "C- User behavior within a well-designed choice architecture can be a signal of preferences"
+title: C- User behavior within a well-designed choice architecture can be a signal of preferences
-enableToc: false # do not show a table of contents on this page
+enableToc: false
+tags: claim
 ---